 The Federal Aviation Administration (FAA) is preparing an Environmental Assessment (EA) to analyze the potential environmental impacts of Alaska Aerospace Corporation's (AAC's) proposal to expand the launch capabilities at the Kodiak Launch Complex (KLC), located on Kodiak Island's Narrow Cape, Alaska.
-The KLC currently operates under a Launch Site Operator License (LSOL) issued by FAA.
+The KLC currently operates under a Launch Site Operator License (LSOL) issued by the FAA.

-Under the proposed action, FAA would issue a LSOL modification to AAC to include a new launch pad and medium-lift launch capability at KLC.
+Under the proposed action, the FAA would issue a LSOL modification to AAC to include a new launch pad and medium-lift launch capability at the KLC.
 This would allow AAC to expand their KLC operations from a small-lift launch complex to a small- and medium-lift launch complex.
 Under the LSOL modification, AAC would construct a launch pad, vehicle processing facility, rocket staging facility, air plant/liquid fueling facility, and a mission control center, and modify an existing road.
 The EA also may be used to support the licenses for future vehicle operators and license renewals.

 Draft Environmental Assessment – Public Review and Comment Period

 The FAA has initiated a public review and comment period for the Draft EA.
 Interested parties are invited to submit comments on the Draft EA, preferably in writing, on or before October 15, 2014.
 An electronic version of the Draft EA is available by clicking the following link:

 In addition, a printed copy of the Draft EA is available at the following locations:

 - Kodiak Public Library – 612 Egan Way, Kodiak, AK 99615

 - UAA Kodiak Library – 117 Benny Benson Drive, Kodiak, AK 99615

 - Anchorage Municipal Library – 3600 Denali Street., Anchorage, AK 99503